 Florida Lawmakers Advance Bill Requiring Schools To Display 'In God We Trust'

-State legislators in Florida came together on Wednesday — the same day student activists gathered outside the House chamber in Tallahassee to demand stricter gun laws day, one week after the school massacre in Parkland — to pass a measure related to schools, but not guns.
+State legislators in Florida came together on Wednesday — the same day student activists gathered outside the House chamber in Tallahassee to demand stricter gun laws, one week after the school massacre in Parkland — to pass a measure related to schools, but not guns.
 HB 839 would require every public school in Florida to display "in a conspicuous place" the state motto, "In God We Trust."

 House members passed the legislation 97 to 10.